Two-scale homogenization for a general class of high contrast PDE systems with periodic coefficients: A generic class of degeneracies and related properties.

-The condition \eqref{keyass} implies a number of important properties as we argue next.
+The condition \eqref{keyass} implies a number of important properties as we demonstrate below.
 First it allows to formulate an appropriate well-posed version of the unit cell corrector problem.
 We state a related fact in some generality as follows.

 Consider the following degenerate boundary value problem on the periodicity cell $Q$:

 where $F\in \left(H_\#^{-1}(Q)\right)^n$ is given (i.e. $F$ by definition is a linear continuous functional on $\left(H_\#^{1}(Q)\right)^n$).
 For arbitrary $G\in \left(H_\#^{-1}(Q)\right)^n$ and $w\in \left(H_\#^1(Q)\right)^n$ we denote by $\left\langle G, w\right\rangle$ the duality action of $G$ on $w$.
 The problem \eqref{corrgen} is then equivalently formulated in a weak form as follows: find $v\in \left(H_\#^1(Q)\right)^n$ such that